rohanmane21/azure-app/README.md

     <li><b>Step 6:</b>Display Results:</li>
     -The application extracts relevant information from the analysis results, such as image captions.
      The result page is rendered with the analyzed information, providing insights into the content of the uploaded image.
+    <li><b>Step 7:</b>AI Chat bot:</li>
+    -With an AI chatbot, users can engage in the project through interactive questionnaires, enabling a dynamic and         conversational interface for efficient information exchange and user engagement.

 <h2>Screenshots</h2>
 <h3>Azure App Service</h3>